knaw-huc/textrepo/docs/example-production.rst

 Production Setup Example
 ========================

-To keep production data safe, create a production docker-compose file which:
+In production we want to:

-- does not run the concordion tests
+ - backup and restore production data
-- saves database and index data into its own 'production'-volumes
+ - run integration tests without touching production data

 See: ``./example/production/``.